 THE cloud computing paradigm has reformed the usage and management of the information technology infrastructure [7].
-Access to shared resources in a pay-as-you-go mode cuts the management effort of the user to a minimal level [9, 22].
 Cloud computing is characterized by on-demand self-services, ubiquitous network accesses, resource pooling, elasticity, and measured services [22, 8].
 The aforementioned characteristics of cloud computing make it a striking candidate for businesses, organizations, and individual users for adoption [25].
-However, the benefits of low-cost, negligible management (from a users perspective), and greater flexibility come with increased
+However, the benefits of low-cost, negligible management (from a users perspective), and greater flexibility come with increased security concerns [7].